SWITZERLAND TRAVEL GUIDE CONTENTS

 - Mid Seasons (Apr-Jun & Sep) – Warmer temperatures mean that resorts are opening for longer and you can still benefit from better prices.

 - High Season (Jul, Aug & Dec-Apr) – Everything is open and busy, especially in July and August.

 Switzerland is an expensive country to travel around, which is why it is often missed off the typical Europe travel route.
-Saying that though, it is possible to travel here for approximately $70-100 per day if you stay in hostels, cook most your meals and using local transport only when necessary.
+Saying that though, it is possible to travel here for approximately $70-100 per day if you stay in hostels, cook most of your meals and using local transport only when necessary.
 You’ll find that food is quite expensive as well as accommodation.
-Here is a rough cost of basic commodities:
+However, the entire experience is 100% worth it as it is one of the most amazing places we have been to.
+Here’s a rough cost of basic commodities: